topiko/kipl-ml/README.md

 ##### To train the laserbeak models you'll also need:

+`git@github.com:notem/Laserbeak-WF-Classifier.git`

-Modify the activate script by adding:
+Modify the venv activate script by adding:

 `export PYTHONPATH="$PYTHONPATH:/PATH/TO/Laserbeak-WF-Classifier"`

 You also need to clone and install (for laserbeak to work):

 `git@github.com:huggingface/pytorch-image-models.git`

 ### PyDeps for dep tracking: